 - How is the plumbing system operating, are the fixtures working properly and are there leakage concerns?

 - Is there leakage in the basement?
 What are the possible causes and cures?

 For a complete list of what is and is not covered during the inspection please see The Standards of Practice.

-Our written report will identify the relevant conditions, outline corrective actions, document where to find it in the home, and suggest the time frame for taking action.
+My written report will identify the relevant conditions, outline corrective actions, document where to find it in the home, and suggest the time frame for taking action.